OneSourceConsult/FMC/README.md

 ##Copyright
 Copyright (c) 2015 OneSource Consultoria Informatica, Lda. [🔗](http://www.onesource.pt)

-This project has been developed in the scope of the MobileCloud Networking project[🔗](http://mobile-cloud-networking.eu) by Vitor Fonseca, André Gomes, David Palma, Bruno Sousa and Luis Cordeiro.
+This project has been developed in the scope of the MobileCloud Networking project[🔗](http://mobile-cloud-networking.eu) by Vitor Fonseca, Claudio Marques, André Gomes, David Palma, Bruno Sousa and Luis Cordeiro.

 ##License
 Distributed under the Apache 2 license.
 See ``LICENSE.txt`` for more information.